jlgabriel/aerofly-igc-recorder/DESIGN.md

 ## Architecture Overview

 The Aerofly FS4 IGC Recorder follows a modular, layered architecture based on the Model-View-Controller (MVC) pattern, with some adaptations for an event-driven system.
-The application is designed to be maintainable, extensible, and to provide both GUI and CLI interfaces.
+The application is designed to be maintainable, extensible, and provides a modern graphical user interface.

 ## Architectural Layers